 During the summer of 2020, he co-founded DoubleSided Media with M.G.
 Belka and Annie in an attempt to reform the way audiences interpret modern journalism.

 Attending the University of Oregon since 2019, James majors in both journalism and cinema studies with a minor in art history.
-There, he is a reporter for the Daily Emerald and is on both the arts and culture desk discussing film and television as well as the news desk: reporting on and live-tweeting protests in the Eugene and Springfield area.
+There, he is a former reporter for the Daily Emerald on both the arts and culture desk and the news desk.
+Since October 2020, James has been working for the Village Portland as a correspondent.

 John, originally from Lawrence, Ks, has been living in Eugene since 2018.
 He is an artist and photographer attending Lane Community College for Multimedia Design.
 It was there where he was able to get more formal experience in the field of photojournalism through The Torch.
 Now a member of the DSM team, John continues to seek out truths unknown with observation and an objective eye.

 Cory Elia is a journalist, photographer, videographer, documentary director & producer, radio personality & podcaster.
 His journalistic focus is on politics, protest, and poverty.

 Marek “M.G.”
 Belka is a writer, journalist, and co-founder of DoubleSided Media.
 Born in the Lowcountry of South Carolina to Polish immigrants, he discovered his passion for writing early in life, but didn’t find his voice until he stumbled into a community college newsroom in the second half of his twenties.
 After serving as Editor-in-Chief of The Torch–where he met David, Anna, and James–Marek embarked on a freelance career, getting stories and features published in several journals and magazines.
 Now, as a co-founder and Editor-in-Chief at DSM, he aims to prove that local journalism can be as radical and noble as even the most famous papers of record.
 Just don’t get him started on the meaning of “objectivity.”